External Flow (Wind) Around Tall Buildings , ANSYS Fluent CFD Training

 External Flow (Wind) Project Description

-The problem simulates the wind flow through several buildings in a given environment.
+The problem simulates the wind flow through several buildings in a given environment by ANSYS Fluent software.
 In fact, these buildings are considered barriers to airflow.
 The flow around the obstacles in the way of wind flow, such as the flow around buildings, aircraft wings, ship’s propellers, rigs, tall structures, etc., has many engineering applications.
 In the present case, the wind flow around the three buildings is considered to be where the airflow enters it horizontally at a speed of 5 m.s-1 and hits the buildings.
 The purpose of this study is to investigate the behavior of airflow around buildings after colliding with them and to study the vortex phenomena behind these objects.

 This simulation is transient and the whole simulation process is done in one second with 0.01 s time step size.